COVID-19 vaccine availability: Where to find it Wednesday - News Break

 COVID-19 vaccine availability: Where to find it Wednesday

-(DICKSON, TN) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Dickson, where several locations have it on hand, according to an online database.
+(FORT PAYNE, AL) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Fort Payne, where several locations have it on hand, according to an online database.

 On April 3, the Biden administration moved up its timeline for eligibility, in an attempt to clear up confusion generated by state rollout plans: All Americans are eligible for the vaccine as of April 19.